Medianova/project_builder/README.md

 # Project Builder

-Project builder is a scaffolding generator for dart project with custom templates.
+Project builder is a scaffolding generator for dart projects with custom templates.
 With it you can:

 - build new projects based on template
-- create new templates based on existing templates
+- create new templates based on existing template
 - use placeholders in templates

 Project builder comes with executable file for easier access to project from global scope.